marianoguerra/efene/README.markdown

 # Efene

-Efene is a programming language that runs on the erlang virtual machine.
+Efene is a programming language that runs on the Erlang virtual machine.

-the idea is to provide an alternative syntax to Erlang that is most suitable for people coming from languages like Java, C, C++, C#, Javascript, or Python.
+The idea is to provide an alternative syntax for Erlang that is more comfortable for people coming from languages like Java, C, C++, C#, Javascript, Ruby, or Python.

-Efene comes in two language dialects: Efene (Javascript style) and Ifene (Python style).
+Efene comes in two language dialects: Efene (Ruby style) and Ifene (Python style).

-The language is almost 100% compatible with Erlang (and will be), the compiler allows to translate an Efene source file into a readable Erlang one or compile it directly to BEAM bytecode.
+The language is almost 100% compatible with Erlang (and soon will be at 100%), and your Efene programs can easily interact with regular Erlang programs, or vice-versa.
+The compiler can translate an Efene source file into readable Erlang, or compile it directly to BEAM bytecode.
-It also adds some syntactic sugar in some places to make some tasks easier.

-To see how it looks you can go to the [examples](http://github.com/marianoguerra/efene/tree/master/examples/) dir.

-## Fast!
+## Quick!
 Show me an example!

 ### efene (hello.fn)
 <pre>